 But of course this does not mean that the intention behind the "Day of Children's Hospice Work" cannot be carried to the outside world this year.
 Therefore, the DKHV and its approximately 30 outpatient children and youth hospice services would like to be active on this day.
 As in previous years, the sign of solidarity is the "green ribbon", which is to wave in as many places as possible on 10 February.
 In addition, the association calls this year to let as many buildings and places "green light" - as a signal that the children, adolescents and young adults with life-shortening illnesses are not forgotten, especially in Corona times.

 It is an important message, which in Frankfurt / Rhine-Main also the Historical Museum, the Young Museum Frankfurt and the DAM join: The museums will light up green on the evening of Children's Hospice Day on 10 February as a sign of solidarity with the families affected.
 The coordination specialists of the AKHD Frankfurt/Rhein-Main are very happy about this signal to the public - in the hope that more companies and institutions will join in and let their buildings light up green.

-For more information on the children's hospice services and the "Day of Children's Hospice Work", please visit: www.akhd-frankfurt.de and www.akhd-taunus.de.
+For more information about the children's hospice services and the "Day of Children's Hospice Work", please visit: www.akhd-frankfurt.de and www.akhd-taunus.de.
 There you can also order the green ribbons to hang up as a sign of solidarity.
-So: join us all, send a sign of support!
+So: join us all, set a sign of support!